CenturyLinkCloud/mdw/docs/_docs/guides/MicroservicesCookbook.md

 This document contains information about creating, exposing and consuming services through a RESTFul Web Service.
 For a SOAP document-style Web Service, refer to [SOAP Service](../SOAPService/).

-Before you can start working with MDW framework, you will need to do a one-time setup.
-Please follow [this link](../SetupGuideForTomcat/) to setup your workspace and return to this guide to continue.
+If you have not done a one-time setup, please follow [this link](../SetupGuideForTomcat/) to setup your environment & eclipse workspace first then return to this guide to continue.

-### Local Development:
+In this guide, you will be guided to perform the following exercises:

+- Creating a Workflow Process
+- Exposing a Web Service
+- Consuming a Web Service

+### Creating a Workflow Process
 #### 1. Create a Local Project
 A local project is useful if you want to debug your custom Java source code and Groovy scripts.
 The standard MDW war file is deployed as part of the steps outlined in this tutorial.